macjustice/gitlab-presentation/presentation.md

 # What is CI?

 ## Continuous Integration
-- Push code :arrow_forward: Test and Build
+- Push code :arrow_right: Test and Build :arrow_right: Pass/Fail

 ## Continuous Deployment
-- Push code :arrow_forward: Test, Build, Deploy
+- Push code :arrow_right: Test, Build, Deploy :arrow_right: Pass/Fail

 ^ CI stands for Continuous Integration.
 In the software development world, this usually means your code is automatically tested and built every time you push it to the server, to reduce the likelihood of bugs cropping up.
 It has a sister concept, Continuous Deployment, which takes it one step further, using the same tools to then automatically put your code into production.